WHO WE ARE

 anti-free speech zones

 Alliance Defending Freedom is an alliance-building, nonprofit legal organization that advocates for the right of people to freely live out their faith.
+We accomplish this through litigating cases, collaborating with advocates, training attorneys, and funding cases.

 On university campuses, the ADF Center for Academic Freedom is dedicated to ensuring freedom of speech and association for students and faculty so that everyone can freely participate in the marketplace of ideas without fear of government censorship.